 The audit committee is also responsible for engaging our independent registered public accounting firm, reviewing with the independent registered public accounting firm the plans and results of the audit engagement, approving professional services provided by the independent registered public accounting firm, reviewing the independence of the independent registered public accounting firm, considering the range of audit and non-audit fees and reviewing the adequacy of our internal accounting controls.

 Compensation Committee

-The compensation committee will be comprised of , and . will chair our compensation committee.
+The compensation committee will be comprised of Messrs.
+Adler, Nydick and Selig.

 The principal functions of the compensation committee will be to: